djsoftware1/runai/README.md

 General AI/LLM-driven task execution and automation tool for tasks such as code refactoring (or many other tasks, including non-coding-related tasks), supporting AutoGen.

+“Any project you’re working on, runai becomes another tool in your terminal.”

 **Use also straight from VS Code and Cursor terminal:**

 ![runai screenshot by David Joffe and icon symbol](https://djoffe.com/dj-software/runai/media/runai_crop_center_logo.png)